cracktiest/Productivity_firmware/README.md

 ## LOG CHANGED

 ### PATCH 1.8
++ Much feature has been added, can't explain one by one
 + More stable program
 + ESP8266MultiWifi function has been added
 + Bundle program has been added